-The TIGAR (Trusted Intermediary Global Accessible Resources) service is an international database of books in formats accessible to persons who are blind, visually impaired or, otherwise print disabled, for their change across borders.
+The ABC Global Book Service (formerly TIGAR (Trusted Intermediary Global Accessible Resources) service) is an international database of books in formats accessible to persons who are blind, visually impaired or, otherwise print disabled, for their change across borders.
 It is hosted at WIPO, and contains currently titles in accessible formats in some 55 languages.

 WIPO Marrakesh Treaty

 The WIPO Diplomatic Conference concluded successfully on 28 June 2013 with the adoption of the Marrakesh Treaty to Facilitate Access to Published Works for Persons who are Blind, Visually Impaired, or otherwise Print Disabled (available here).

 For IFRRO members, the Treaty should not per se bring about changes.
 Countries in which RROs administer statutory licences in respect of accessible format copies are allowed to maintain such arrangements.
 We continue to encourage RROs to respond positively to requests from authors and publishers to facilitate the making and cross-border exchange of accessible format copies, including participating in relevant ABC activities, such as assisting in rights clearance related to works made available through the ABC Global Book Service.